thoni56/c-xrefactory/src/NOTES.md

 This file also is used in the "generation" step, which I can't understand right now.
 Does the "generation" step create internal data for c-xref source code!?!??!

+## C-Xrefs file

+This file (or files) contains compact, but textual representations of the cross-reference information.
+Format is somewhat complex, but here are somethings that I think I have found out:

+- the encoding has one character markers which are listed at the top of cxfile.c
+- the coding seems to often start with a number and then a character, such as '4l' means line 4
+- references seems to be optimized to not repeat information if it would be a repetition, such as '15l3cr7cr' means that there are two references on line 15, one in column 3 the other in column 7
+- so there is a notion of "current" for all values which need not be repeated
+- e.g. references all use 'fsulc' fields, i.e. file, symbol index, line and column, but do not repeat 'f' as long as it is the same